 3. The willful killing, maiming or disfigurement of any animal, or administration of poison or causing to be ingested any foreign object by any animal, or exposing any animal to any poisonous substance with the intent that it shall be taken by any animal, except pests of public health.

 4. The setting of any trap within the city which is likely to be injurious to domestic animals.
-Humane traps are available from the animal control officer.
-The provisions of this subsection shall not apply to animal control officers; agents of the animal control center; or to the county sheriff when they are engaged in carrying out the duties assigned to them by this section; or to a research facility; or to licensed veterinarians when requested by the owner to dispose of an animal owned by him or her, in which case such veterinarian shall do so by a humane method.
+Humane traps may be available from the animal control officer.
+The provisions of this subsection shall not apply to animal control officers; agents of the animal control center; or to a designee when they are engaged in carrying out the duties assigned to them by this section; or to a research facility; or to licensed veterinarians when requested by the owner to dispose of an animal owned by him or her, in which case such veterinarian shall do so by a humane method.

 B. Impoundment Of Abused Animals; Owner Responsible For Costs: Each day a violation is committed or permitted to continue shall constitute a separate offense.
-It shall be the duty of the county sheriff, animal control officer, or other designated city employee to take possession of any animal for which he has probable cause to believe falls under this section, and deliver such animal to the county animal control center.
+It shall be the duty of the animal control officer, or designee to take possession of any animal for which he has probable cause to believe falls under this section, and deliver such animal to the county animal control center.
 All costs incurred for the maintenance of such animal shall be paid by the person charged with the offense.
 (2010 Code)

 4-3-9: COMMANDING ANIMAL TO ATTACK: